tomkirish/AzureSecNotes/README.md

 ### 4. Service Fabric (MicroServices) -

     * Definition -
-        * A distributed systems (Containers) platform to allow for easy packaging and deploying microservices.
+        * A distributed systems (Containers) platform to allow for easy packaging and deploying MicroServices.
 Service Fabric orchestrates services across a cluster of machines.
 Containers are the current standard for deploying applications over virtual machines.
     * Security -
         * Cluster security
         * Node to node security